 Subject to feedback from the consultations, it is anticipated that conversations will also be held with local residents affected by the options.
-A decision on the Scheme Option will be made following a review of the public consultation.

 As with the A127/B1013 Tesco Junction Improvement scheme and the A127/A1015 Kent Elms Junction Improvement Scheme, a dedicated Public Liaison Officer will be appointed via the contractor to ensure residents, businesses, schools, Airport, bus operators, emergency services, members and drivers are kept up-to-date and engaged on the progression of the works.
 Drivers will be informed via variable message signs and local radio.